zdhjeff/BayesAET/README.md

 # Bayesian-Adaptive-Enrichment-Design
-An R package for Bayesian adaptive enrichment trials with multiple treatment arms and multiple (categorical) subpopulations
+An R package for Bayesian adaptive enrichment trials with multiple treatment arms and multiple (categorical) subpopulations Run the following command to install the package:

+library(devtools)
+install_github("zdhjeff/BayesAET")

 # Example: